Lincoln Cathedral North Rose Window

 The Dean's Eye comprises of a traditional set of imagery showing elements of the bible.
 The colours are also fairly traditional with an emphasis on blue and red (often seen as symbols of purity and the blood of Christ respectively).

-This painting was created using acrylic gouache and measures 56x56cm on Saunders Waterford Paper.
 The colours are extremely vibrant and the details are captured with precision and clarity, inviting the viewer to observe the painting at length so as to appreciate all aspects.